 Home Front Friday is a regular series that highlights the can do spirit on the Home Front during World War II and illustrates how that spirit is still alive today!
-Last Saturday was National Armed Forces Day!
-You may be able to imagine why this special day is so near and dear to the Museum.
-Before […]
+Today is National Take Your Dog to Work Day, in honor of our favorite furry friends who have been by our sides for centuries!
+World […]

 1944 Rohwer Center High School Yearbook

 At first glance, the pages of the 1944 Résumé yearbook make Rohwer Center High School seem like any other high school on the Home Front: rich with student life, activities, victory gardens, and dances.
 In reality, however, the experience of Rohwer Center students couldn't have been more different.
 The school, located at the Rohwer War Relocation Center in McGeehee, Arkansas, was created to educate the children of Japanese American descent who were forced from their homes along the West Coast of the United States and required to live behind barbed wire for the duration of World War II, far from the homes they knew.
 Located in remote areas of the country, these camps were modeled after military facilities with guard towers and tar-paper barracks as everyday features.
 Roughly 120,000 men, women, and children from 1942 – 1945 were held without trials, and nearly 70,000 of those evicted were American citizens.
 Ultimately, not a single Japanese American person was ever convicted of espionage or acts of sabotage against the United States.

 Learn more about yearbooks from World War II.